 Published By Credit Suite at August 20th, 2016

-Credit scores range from 1-100, with a lower score indicating a higher risk of serious delinquency.
-By definition the score predicts the likelihood of a business incurring a 90-days severe delinquency or charge-off over the next 12 months.
+Credit scores range from 1 to 100, with a lower score indicating a higher risk of serious delinquency.
+By definition the score predicts the likelihood of a business incurring a 90-days severe delinquency or charge-off.
+So this is for over the next 12 months.

-Scores of 90 and above express that obligations are being paid as agreed, while scores from 80-89 indicate payments are being made 1-30 days overdue.
+Scores of 90 and above express that obligation payments are coming in as agreed.
+While scores from 80 to 89 indicate payments are coming in 1 to 30 days overdue.

-Scores of 60-79 represent payments being paid 31-60 days past the agreed-upon due date, while credit scores between 40-59 indicate payments being made 61-90 days overdue.
+Scores of 60 to 79 represent payments are coming in 31 to 60 days past the agreed-upon due date.
+While credit scores between 40 to 59 indicate payments coming in 61 to 90 days overdue.

 Equifax also provides a business credit score for suppliers known as the Small Business Credit Risk Score for Suppliers.
-This model is designed to help credit grantors improve their risk assessment and reduce delinquency rates while helping to improve profitability.
+The idea behind this model to help credit grantors improve their risk assessment and reduce delinquency rates.
+So this is for while helping to improve profitability.

-The score utilizes unique bank loans, lease information, credit card data, and supplier, Telco and utility credit history, public records and firmographic data from their own Equifax Commercial database.
-The Small Business Credit Risk Score for Suppliers credit scores range from 101-816.
+The score uses unique bank loans, lease information, and credit card data.
+And it also uses supplier, Telco and utility credit history, public records and firmographic data.
+All of this data comes from their own Equifax Commercial database.
+The Small Business Credit Risk Score for Suppliers credit scores range from 101 to 816.

 Equifax also offers a Business Failure Risk Score with many reports.
 This Risk Score predicts the likelihood that the business will fail or file for bankruptcy within the next 12-month period.
-This model helps identify businesses that pose a greater risk for failure so that suppliers and credit grantors can take appropriate actions.
+This model helps identify businesses that pose a greater risk for failure.
+This is so that suppliers and credit grantors can take appropriate actions.

-These are the main business credit scores you will often see from Equifax, and now you know how they work and what they represent.
-Check out the video below for more information regarding Equifax’s commercial credit scores.
+These are the main business credit scores you will often see from Equifax.
+And now you know how they work and what they represent.
+Check out the video below for more information about Equifax’s commercial credit scores.